 Academic accommodations are determined during our interactive process and are granted on an individual analysis of the student's circumstances.
-The accommodations described below are not guaranteed and does not represent an inclusive list.
-It is the student's responsibility to inform their instructors of their accommodations to ensure its appropriate implementation.
+The accommodations described below are not guaranteed, and this does not represent an inclusive list.
+It is the student's responsibility to inform their instructors of their accommodations to ensure their appropriate implementation.

 Students may be granted additional time for all exams and in-class quizzes.
 Extended time is typically approved in increments of either one and one half or double the allotted time and ensures that a student’s performance is reflective of his/her mastery of material rather than the speed at which a student performs.

 Certain skills-based tests are meant to mimic the real-life experience.
 Therefore, it may not be reasonable to have extended time during skills-based tests (eg., labs, practicals, clinicals).

 If granted, a “distraction-limited environment” testing space can be provided at the AS testing rooms or at the Testing Centers at the different campuses.
 This accommodation does not guarantee a “distraction free” testing space, but rather a quieter space where students have fewer distractions, thus better able to maintain focus.

 Some students with disabilities may need tests read to them.
 AS provides computer software programs that can “read” the exam aloud to a student.
 If necessary, this must be scheduled at least 5 business days in advance.

 While reasons for accessible seating vary widely, AS staff can assist with this in addition to any modifications to classroom furniture, which may be necessary due to a disability.

 For some students with disabilities, sitting for long periods of time can exacerbate symptoms of the disability.
 Similarly, some students may need to leave class for brief periods to attend to medications or other medical needs.
 This accommodation allows the student to move around or leave class in the least disruptive manner possible.